-Bano, M, Zowghi, D, Kearney, M, Schuck, S & Aubusson, P 2018, 'Mobile learning for science and mathematics school education: A systematic review of empirical evidence', Computers and Education, vol. 121, pp. 30-58.View/Download from: UTS OPUS or Publisher's site
+Bano, M, Zowghi, D, Kearney, M, Schuck, S & Aubusson, P 2018, 'Mobile learning for science and mathematics school education: A systematic review of empirical evidence', Computers and Education, vol. 121, pp. 30-58.View/Download from: Publisher's site

 The ubiquity, flexibility, ease of access and diverse capabilities of mobile technologies make them valuable and a necessity in current times.
 However, they are under-utilized assets in mathematics and science school education.
 This article analyses the high quality empirical evidence on mobile learning in secondary school science and mathematics education.
 Our study employed a Systematic Literature Review (SLR) using well-accepted and robust guidelines.
 The SLR resulted in the detailed analysis of 49 studies (60 papers) published during 2003–2016.
 Content and thematic analyses were used to ascertain pedagogical approaches, methodological designs, foci, and intended and achieved outcomes of the studies.
 The apps and technologies used in these studies were further classified for domain, type and context of use.
 The review has highlighted gaps in existing literature on the topic and has provided insights that have implications for future research.

-Burke, PF, Schuck, S, Aubusson, P, Kearney, M & Frischknecht, B 2018, 'Exploring teacher pedagogy, stages of concern and accessibility as determinants of technology adoption', Technology, Pedagogy and Education, vol. 27, no. 2, pp. 149-163.View/Download from: UTS OPUS or Publisher's site
+Burke, PF, Schuck, S, Aubusson, P, Kearney, M & Frischknecht, B 2018, 'Exploring teacher pedagogy, stages of concern and accessibility as determinants of technology adoption', Technology, Pedagogy and Education, vol. 27, no. 2, pp. 149-163.View/Download from: Publisher's site

 This research examines how the pedagogical orientations of teachers affect technology adoption in the classroom.
 At the same time, the authors account for the stage of concern that teachers are experiencing regarding the use of the technology, their access to the technology and the level of schooling at which they teach.The authors' investigation of these factors occurs in the context of a contemporary technology, the interactive whiteboard (IWB), in Australian schools.
 A structural equation model was estimated using a reflective measure of technology usage with antecedents in the form of pedagogical-oriented beliefs and best–worst scaling derived scores for a teacher's stage of concern regarding IWBs.
 Teachers with constructivist-oriented pedagogical beliefs were significantly more likely to use IWBs than transmission-oriented teachers.
 However, the strongest determinant of usage was whether the technology is immediately accessible or not.